 As shown in the above graph, the pre-redesign rate for completion of language arts remediation was 61.1%.
 The post-redesign four-year average rate of completion of remediation was 70.0%, a rather significant increase.
 For the most recent redesign, the rate of completion was 64.2%.
-The rate of completion of composition I by transitional students experienced an increase from 28.4% in the baseline cohort to 63.1% using the co-requisite model.
+The rate of completion of composition I by transitional students experienced an similar but more modest increase from 28.4% in the baseline cohort to 63.1% using the co-requisite model.
+Our hope is that the new enrollment model will build on these numbers, and we will be able to link improved results to changes we made last year, like the same instructor teaching the linked 1113/0203 sections and providing more training for our 0203 teachers.

 The story on graduation rates is also encouraging, albeit less encouraging than the mathematics data.
 The pre-redesign graduation rate for developmental language arts students was 7.9%.
 Each of the first 3 post-redesign transitional cohorts to the point have graduated at a rate more than the pre-redesign rate but not a great deal more.

 At this point in the data collection, there appears to be no correlation between increasing the completion rates in composition I and increasing graduation rates for transitional language arts students.
 Students are completing composition I at an increased rate, but still not graduating at an acceptable pace.
 It is possible that post-redesign graduation rates will surpass the pre-redesign rates as each cohort gets deeper into its six-year data collection cycle.
 Based on the lack of correlation between increased completion rates for composition I and graduation, it seems reasonable to conclude composition I is not serving as a roadblock to graduation for SSC students.
 Unfortunately, that also might mean students who arrive at SSC requiring language arts remediation are not able to function effectively in reading and writing intensive courses both before and after remediation.
 This dichotomy is under further discussion and analysis.
 Of particular use in those discussions will be analysis of sub-cohorts within the larger cohort of transitional language arts students.
 For example, analysis of the cohort of students who previously placed into the lowest level of developmental courses in both reading and writing might prove informative.